Aztec warriors ran on chia seeds.

 The Beauty Chef Body Collagen combines 5000mg of Fortigel collagen peptides with 10g of plant protein from pea, chia seed and faba bean, plus vitamin D, magnesium and vitamin C to help maintain joints, cartilage and overall skin health.

-Chia Seeds in Skincare
+Chia Seeds in Skincare and Hair Care

 100% Pure Hydra Drench Cream uses chia seed gel as a key ingredient to lock in hydration with omega fatty acids, in a lightweight formula suited to all skin types including blemish-prone skin.